Growth of quasi-convex subgroups in groups with a constricting element: Introduction

 Now we are going to record a joint corollary to \autoref{th:entropy1} and \autoref{th:entropy2}.
-In general, it is not easy to decide wether or not a group is convergent or divergent.
-However, the following is well-known:
+In general, it is not easy to decide whether the action of a groups is divergent or not.
+However, the following is a well-known consequence of \emph{Fekete's Subadditive Lemma}:

-\begin{proposition}[{\cite[Proposition~4.1~(1)]{DalPePiSa17}}] Let $G$ be a group acting properly on a geodesic metric space $X$.
+\begin{lem}[{\cite[Proposition~4.1~(1)]{dalbo_growth_2011}}] Let $G$ be a group acting properly on a geodesic metric space $X$.
 Let $o\in X$.
 Let $H\le G$ be a quasi-convex subgroup (in the classical sense).
 Then

-In particular $\omega_H<\infty$.
-Besides, if $H$ is also infinite, then it is divergent. \end{proposition}
+In particular $\omega(H)<\infty$.
+If in addition $H$ is infinite, then the action of $H$ on $X$ is divergent. \end{lem}